boshi-an/BowPressure/README.md

 ## LTC Input

-LTC input requires an additional M2903P chip for
+LTC input requires an additional LM2903P chip for pulling the input voltage to Arduino logic.

+The schematics are included in `figures/Circuit/SCH_Schematic2_2026-04-30.pdf`